Last Updated on October 19, 2021 by melissanreynolds

 Ways to Make Money with Fibromyalgia

-I created an Etsy store to share the templates I had created and used for myself in my own journey – things like My Wellness Planner Kit and My Sleep Workbook.
-I share a lot of detail about it in this post, My Etsy Diaries.
+I created an Etsy store to share the templates I had created and used for myself in my own journey – things like My Wellness Planner Kit.
 It took a lot of time – I created and fine tuned the templates, created the copy for the listing, researched keywords, created the images and then had to promote them on social media.
 This has created a small but constant stream of income.
 If you were focusing solely on it, dedicated to researching best practices and good keywords etc. then you could likely make much more.

 One thing I haven’t done but had in the back of my mind for a long time was to be an online virtual assistant.
 You can choose your hours, work in the comfort of your own home and take on the type of work that interests you.
 It is time consuming to actually find the work and then do the work and take care of the background administration for your own company.
 It is the easiest way to make a full income if you can work enough hours.
 Here is an introductory video about it: